-Winter Internships in February 2017
+Legal Winter Internships in February 2019

-Application period September 2016 – 19 February 2017
+Application period November 2018 - February 2019

 Please understand that we cannot accept applications via email or outside the given application periods.

-As an Associate you are a law school graduate in the first stage of your professional development.
-In most countries you are, at least initially, registered with the local bar as an apprentice to becoming an attorney.
-As an Associate, you are assigned to a mentor partner and his or her team and start to develop your legal skills.
-You work in teams with other lawyers and receive instructions, feedback as well as on-the-job training from senior lawyers.
-This gives you the chance to learn from different senior lawyers and to gain exposure to various matters at an early stage in your career.
+As an Associate, you will be a law school graduate in the first stage of your professional development.
+In most countries you will, at least initially, be registered with the local bar association as an apprentice as you prepare to become an attorney.
+You will be assigned to a mentor partner and his/her team, where you’ll start to develop your legal skills.
+Among other things, this will involve working in teams with other lawyers and receiving instructions, feedback, and on-the-job training from senior lawyers.
+This will give you the opportunity to learn from different senior lawyers and gain exposure at an early stage in your career.